-- The second step is to downsample the color (chroma) information while retaining the brightness (luma) information, which retains sharpness and sacrifices some color accuracy.
-Again, this may not be done at highest quality settings.
+- The second step is to downsample the color (chroma) information while retaining the brightness (luma) information, which retains sharpness but sacrifices some color accuracy.
+Again, this may not be done at the highest quality settings.

-- The third step is to break down the image into 8x8 pixel blocks, which then undergoes a discrete cosine transform (DCT), just the kind of thing CPUs do so well.
+- The third step is to break down the image into 8×8 pixel blocks, which then undergo a discrete cosine transform (DCT), just the kind of thing CPUs do so well.

 - The fourth step is where the compression finally comes into play.
 This is where you tell the camera or Photoshop to use high, medium, or low quality.

-- The final step is to encode the compressed image.
+- The final step is to encode and store the compressed image.

-JPEG is a lossy compression scheme, and the more you compress an image, the more you'll notice the artifacts, particularly at edges.
-Also, JPEG works with 24-bit color, 8 bits per color channel, so the 10, 12, or more bits per channel most modern sensors can measure is truncated - yet another reason RAW images are superior to JPEGs.
+JPEG is a lossy compression scheme, and the more you compress an image- and the more times you save in JPEG format – the more you’ll notice the artifacts, particularly at edges.
+Also, JPEG works with 24-bit color (8 bits per color channel), so the 10, 12, or more bits per channel most modern sensors can measure is truncated – yet another reason why RAW images are superior to JPEGs.